 If your non-profit organization has a suitable number of employees, it may qualify for life insurance benefit programs or group discounts for health.

 If you’re planning to start a non-profit organization, it will demand your time for preparation and work devotion.
 It can also cost up to $800 just to submit your application to the IRS.
 So, to ensure that everything happens in the right way, you can always hire a consultant.

-If the pros and cons of non-profit organization line up with your personal values and goals, then you’re ready to take the first step to jump into a nonprofit role.
+If the pros and cons of non-profit organizations line up with your personal values and goals, you’re ready to take the first step to jump into a non-profit role.